blazejsewera/blog/src/pages/refactoring-teams.md

 to find the best solution to the problem at hand, not a guilty person.
-To achieve this, a team must be of high trust, and a safe environment has to be formed within a team, Such safe-for-failure environment fosters innovation.
+To achieve this, a team must be of high trust, and a safe environment has to be formed within a team.
+Such safe-for-failure environment fosters innovation.

 [^log-and-throw]: H. Kevlin.
 "Clean Coders Hate What Happens to Your Code When You Use These Enterprise Programming Tricks", Feb.
 27, 2017. [[Online video](https://youtu.be/FyCYva9DhsI?t=3306)].
 (55:06–55:12) (accessed: Feb.
 08, 2023).